jsimms/compost-instructions/README.md

 Ruby should be installed on your Mac by default, but it may be an old version.

-Open terminal and type `ruby -v` then hit enter:
+Open terminal and type `ruby -v` then hit enter.

 We’re going to want a version of Ruby 2.0.0.
 If you don’t have that, then there’s some work to do.

-RVM is a good way to get new versions of ruby.
-To install RVM and the proper ruby, give Terminal this command: \curl -sSL https://get.rvm.io | bash -s stable --ruby=2.0.0
+[RVM](http://rvm.io/) is a good way to get new versions of ruby.
+To install RVM and the proper ruby, give Terminal this command:
+`\curl -sSL https://get.rvm.io | bash -s stable --ruby=2.0.0`

 As the program downloads terminal will print out the progress.
 If any errors happen, the best way to fix them is to just google the error message.
 Someone has likely had the same issue and posted a way to fix it.

-Once the correct ruby version is installed, ‘cd’ to the folder that will encase all of the projects (This is a good article for a quick lesson on ‘cd’ and ‘ls’, two handy commands).
+Once the correct ruby version is installed, `cd` to the folder that will encase all of the projects.
+[This is a good article](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) for a quick lesson on `cd` and `ls`, two handy terminal commands).

 For example you might have one folder called “projects” that encases each individual’s project, like so:

 Now it is time to clone the project from Github.

 ### Github and Cloning the Repository
-It is a good idea to use the version control software git to keep track of changes to the project.
+It is a good idea to use the [version control](http://en.wikipedia.org/wiki/Version_control) software git to keep track of changes to the project.
 If you have not yet, sign up for a free Github account, and go through all their getting started steps.
-Once you have a good feel for the basics “git add”, “git commit”, “git push”, “git clone”, ect.
+Once you have a good feel for the basics `git add`, `git commit`, `git push`, `git clone`, ect.

 Go to this project: https://github.com/jsimms/weathervane

-Copy the SSH Clone URL:
+Copy the SSH Clone URL: git@github.com:jsimms/weathervane.git

-Double check that you are still in your projects folder on the command line, and enter: git clone git@github.com:jsimms/weathervane.git
+Double check that you are still in your projects folder on the command line, and enter:
+`git clone git@github.com:jsimms/weathervane.git`

 This clones the project into the directory:

-Change the name of the folder to whatever you want, but do change it.
+Change the name of the folder to whatever you want, but do change it to save some confustion.
 You could copy and paste that for each kid, but I think it is better to have the kids do a little typing on the command line so they can understand there’s more than one way to operate the computer.

 ### Running the App Locally
 Let’s run the app on localhost - aka, our computer.

-The app uses Sinatra, which is a framework that takes care of a lot of things so you don’t have to worry about them.
+The app uses [Sinatra](http://www.sinatrarb.com/), which is a framework that takes care of a lot of things so you don’t have to worry about them.
 Between Sintra, and the code, there should be very little you need to do in order to make the app work.
 It just should, once you get the server running.

-So, ‘cd’ into the cloned project folder and type this command into Terminal:
+So, `cd` into the cloned project folder and type this command into Terminal:

-ruby weathervane.rb
+`ruby weathervane.rb`

 This should print out a response that let’s you know Sintra is up and running on localhost on port 4567.